So, you’ve decided to open up a bike rental shop, or you’re at least thinking about it - awesome!

 Social media is a small business' friend

-Before Roll Outdoors had even opened their first location, they were already running an Instagram account.
-One of the founders spent his time filming his biking trips, while the other one took care of the editing and posting online, and slowly they gained an audience who were interested to see what they were up to.
+Before Roll Outdoors had even opened its first location, they were already running an Instagram account.
+One of the founders spent his time filming his biking trips, while the other one took care of the editing and posting online, and slowly they gained an audience who was interested to see what they were up to.
 Now, even the newest members of the crew are in on creating more content for their marketing channels.

 ‘’Especially for a smaller business, it pays off to put in effort into social media - even with a zero budget, you can do so much and ultimately find your target audience.’’

-Even if you’re not putting in a lot of money into the promotions and ads, if you take into account the working hours that it takes to create the materials and content, you'll see that you actually do spend a considerable amount on marketing.
+Even if you’re not putting a lot of money into the promotions and ads, if you take into account the working hours that it takes to create the materials and content, you'll see that you actually do spend a considerable amount on marketing.
 However, investing in marketing and content creation pays off.
 Roll Outdoors’ have experienced a clear interest and demand for the content they produce, and it’s evident in their stores’ activity levels.

 ‘’Honestly, I don’t know if we would even have a business to run without any marketing or content creation.
 Even though the cost of a marketing person might seem too much for a small rental shop, it pays itself back.’’